EventStore/EventStore/docs/server/operations/redaction.md

 Using redaction has the following prerequisites:

 - A valid [license key](../quick-start/installation.md#license-keys).
-- EventStoreDB version 23.6.0 or above.
-If running on Windows, Windows Server 2019 or above is required.
+- If running on Windows, Windows Server 2019 or above is required.
 - Server configuration option: `EnableUnixSocket: True`.
 - The redactor tool (see steps below on how to get it).

 ## Getting the redactor

 Redaction requires a license key.
 Due to its sensitive nature, the tool is available only upon request.
-Please [contact us here](https://www.eventstore.com/contact) if you do not have a support contract, or reach out to our support team if you do.
+Please [contact us here](https://www.kurrent.io/talk_to_expert) if you do not have a support contract, or reach out to our support team if you do.

 ## Running the redactor

-The binary needs to be extracted and run locally on an EventStoreDB node.
+The binary needs to be extracted and run locally on an KurrentDB node.
 Similar to scavenging, redaction affects only the node where it's running.
 Thus, it must be run once on each node of the cluster.

 The redactor takes two mandatory parameters as input: